-Project ECHO’s Safe Care New Mexico program is working to make sure children who have experienced sexual and physical abuse are not falling through the cracks.
+Project ECHO’s New Mexico Safe Care program is working to make sure children who have experienced sexual and physical abuse are not falling through the cracks.

 Without the Safe Care team in place, Jane’s specialized medical and mental health needs would have likely gone unaddressed in her rural hometown in northern New Mexico.